chrisjbillington/hg-export-tool/README.md

 Requirements
 ============

-To use this tool, you'll need Python 2.7 with the mercurial module installed.
+To use this tool, you'll need Python 2.7 or 3.5+ with the `mercurial` module installed.
 You will also need the `git` and `hg` commands to be in your path, such that they function from the command line.
 On Windows, you will need to install [Git for Windows](https://git-scm.com/download/win) in order to have git bash, which is needed by `hg-fast-export`.

-To install mercurial, run: `pip install mercurial`, or use your system's package manager to install the mercurial libraries for Python 2.
+To install mercurial, run: `pip install mercurial`, or use your system's package manager to install the mercurial libraries for the version of Python you are using.

 To get this script, clone or download this repository.